Course leader: Sadegh Nabavi

 - Efficient wiring at large scales: “Law” of conservation of metabolic energy.

 - Principles for the design of learning: Cellular design for efficient information storage; How the design of memory couples to the design of learning; Designs to optimize choice and information storage; Downsides to the design for learning.

-Local instructors: Nathalie Van Den Berge, Caroline Cristiano Real Gregório, Andrea Moreno, Noemie Mermet-Joret.
+Instructors: Sadegh Nabavi, Nathalie Van Den Berge, Caroline Cristiano Real Gregório, Andrea Moreno, Noemie Mermet-Jore

 Participation in the course is without cost for:

 - PhD students, Health Research Year students from Aarhus University

 - PhD students enrolled at partner universities of the Nordoc collaboration